Biomedical Engineering Facilities

 The following figure shows one of the rooms within the Biomedical Engineering Building that is available for seminars and workshops.
 It includes tables, to accommodate up to 40 attendees.
 The tables have rollers so that the furniture can be easily reconfigured depending upon the need.
 The facility includes a computer projection system, a combination VCR/DVD player, and wireless networking.

-The Biomedical Engineering Classroom (BEC 157)
+The Biomedical Engineering Classroom (Biomedical Engineering Building 157)

 Most of CBERS's research laboratories are located in the Biomedical Engineering Center or in the Institute for Micromanufacturing.
 They include individual faculty research laboratories and core research support laboratories containing specialized research equipment that is available for use by all CBERS members.